Vnon246/SmartSwitch/README.md

 # SmartSwitch
-Welcome to proyect SmartSwitch by XT!
+Welcome to proyect SmartSwitch by XT Labs!

 SmartSwitch borns as a new way to create a smart-button based on a bunch of different sensors that can read and